thomasha-illinois/Blueprints/README.md

 This is the MATLAB code for the paper titled:

-Shared spatial and temporal principles govern connectome dynamics across timescales
+"Shared spatial and temporal principles govern connectome dynamics across timescales"

 Provided are the (EEG) envelopes of bandpassed source-signals for a single subject.

-Each signal represents the average from one 68 Desikan atlas regions.
+Each signal represents the average from one of 68 Desikan atlas regions.

 These are loaded: